 I have found my local paint store to be a great help when I’m looking for paint for specific projects.
 If you have questions, be sure to ask the paint experts in your local area.
 They are very helpful!

-Clean the wood with a mixture of TSP and water.
+- Clean the surface to be painted – Clean the wood with a mixture of TSP and water.
 TSP is a powdery substance that is packaged in a cardboard carton and can be purchased in any hardware store.
 It is a type of dirt stripper.
 And, believe me, you will be shocked at how dirty your water gets!
 (Be sure to wear rubber gloves when using it.)

-Tape off all surfaces you don’t want paint on.
+- Tape off the areas you don’t want to get paint on- Tape off all surfaces you don’t want paint on.
 I used old magazine pages and green painters tape to cover the glass.
 Also I carefully taped up all the hardware I didn’t want paint on.
 Be sure to cover the floor as well.
 In this case, I was going to paint the wall afterward, so I didn’t worry about any over-spray on it.

 Keep in mind this is only a primer.
 It’s purpose is not to color the surface completely white, it is just for preparing the surface to accept paint.
 You just want to make sure it is all sealed well.
 Then your paint color will color it as you wish.
 The good news is this: Once your surface is primed with oil-based primer you can forever after use latex (water-based) paint on that surface!!
 Yippee!!:)